spacecowboy/docker-post/README.md

 Just testing

 .

+quit
 ```

 Note the final `.` to mark the end of the message.
 Now check the
 output from postfix.
 The first time, postfix should reject the message
-(part of spam filtering).
-Do it a second time and it should accept it
+(part of spam filtering process).
+Do it a second time and it should
-and deliver it to amavis and then dovecot.
+accept it and deliver it to amavis and then dovecot.